-Installed a new battery backward, now the car won’t start
+I installed a new battery backward, and now the car won’t start

 You decided to change the car battery but accidentally put the cables backward.
 Instead of connecting the positive (+) cable to the positive battery terminal and the negative (-) cable to the negative battery terminal, you hooked them up backward.

 Suddenly, you see a scary spark, and your car dies.
 The car will no longer start.
 The dashboard lights are off, and everything is dead.
 The key may not even turn the ignition.
 Similar symptoms will be experienced when you try to jump-start a dead battery but accidentally connect the jumper cables backward.

 When a car battery is connected backward, a fuse designed to protect vehicle electronics should blow.
-If your vehicle doesn’t have a fuse (almost all cars do) designed for this purpose, you will send electrical current backward through systems in your car, including ECU, transmission control unit, and more.
+If your vehicle doesn’t have a fuse (almost all cars do) designed for this purpose, you will send electrical current backward through systems, including ECU, transmission control unit, and more.

 If current flows backward through lights, that’s not a problem when current flows backward through electronics with diodes such as the ECU / ECM (Engine Control Unit / Module).

 It is not common to damage the Engine Control Unit / Module by disconnecting the battery cables.
 Most of them are designed to withstand reverse polarity.
 In the worst case, the ECU/ECM can be removed and inspected if a diode has failed.

 Check the high ampere fuses in your car.
 Most vehicles have a large fuse to blow and avoid damage to the ECU / ECM.
 This may be a 40, 60, or 80-ampere fuse, which is usually hard to find.
-In most cases, these fuses may not be listed in the owner’s manual.
+Usually, these fuses may not be listed in the owner’s manual.

 Here is a picture of this fuse on a Honda Civic.
 When the jumper cables were connected backward, this fuse blew.
 This is from a 2015 Honda Civic.
 Notice the fuse strip.
 More than one fuse can blow.
 Once you replace this fuse, start up the car.
 In most cases, the car should start right up if it doesn’t, continue to Step 2.